proximax-storage/xpx-dfms-devportal-docs/docs/protocols/fair_streaming.md

 When the receiving process is completed, every user gets a reward.
 Every user has a history of how many bytes it received and sent to other users.
 Every file has a total price.

-Let’s imagine that we have N users in the contract, the total streaming will be equal *N * file size* (the deposit will be returned when the drive ends).
+Let’s imagine that we have N users in the contract, the total streaming will be equal *N * file size* (the deposit will be returned when the [Drive](../built_in_features/drive/overview.md) ends).
 We can find out the percent of participation of every user in transferring files by formula *P = sent byte/total streaming*.
 Thus, the final reward for the user will be equal to *file deposit \* P*.